Erdos-Projects/spring-2026-rat-activity-nyc/README.md

 NYC, there is a bit more hope in controlling NYC's rat population.
 In this project, we would like to understand the rat population and its movements in NYC.
 We seek to answer two key questions regarding the rat activity in NYC.
-The main question we found ourselves attempting to answer is
+The main question(s) we found ourselves attempting to answer is

-**Question:** > Can one predict the future number of rat sightings reported to
+**Questions:** Can one predict the future number of rat sightings reported to 311 for each day for the next 14 days at a citywide and borough level?
-> 311 for each day for the next 14 days at a citywide and borough level?
+How can one improve these predictions by utilizing weather data and various engineered features?
+How differently do the models perform on each borough?

 As part of attempting to answer this question, we found ourselves considering rat inspection data, the question of forecasting at the ZIP code level,